In a Nutshell

 While Ping is iconic, senior engineers rely on deeper telemetry:

 A $5,000 Fluke tester is useless unless the operator knows how to interpret a TDR graph.
-A Wireshark trace is just noise unless you understand the TCP three-way handshake (RFC 793).
+A Wireshark trace is just noise unless you understand the TCP three-way handshake and the intricacies of the Congestion Window (CWND).

 Why does Traceroute show '*' stars even when the site works?

 This indicates ICMP Rate Limiting.
-Many core routers drop diagnostic (ICMP) packets to prioritize actual user 1s and 0s.
+Many core routers drop diagnostic (ICMP) packets to prioritize actual customer traffic.
 If you can see hops before and after the stars, the path is healthy.
+If the stars start at a hop and continue to the end, the path is blocked by a firewall or an ACL.

 What is "Bufferbloat" and how do I test for it?